rikes/datagrowth/_posts/2017-01-31-uav-haptic-control-pt1.md

 # UAV

-Before I go into some nitty gritty details about Pixhawk let me quickly introduce some concepts relevant to multirotor side of the project.
+Before I go into some nitty-gritty details about Pixhawk let me quickly introduce some concepts relevant to multirotor side of the project.
 Let's start with control.

 ## UAV control